Septic Tank Emptying Cost

 slurry tanker

-An experienced tank operator will have knowledge of different types of tank and will be confident in driving and operating the machinery on the tanker.
+An experienced tank operator will have knowledge of different types of septic tanks and will be confident in driving and operating the machinery on the tanker.

 This should mean that the operation is carried out quickly and efficiently.
 If the operator is new or relatively inexperienced, then the process may be a little slower.